 The result is, meditation practice becomes a healing into wholeness, both human and divine.

 Infinite Heart Awareness is the mystical essence of the world religions.
 It is the practice of letting go of our mental worlds and absorbing the presence of our innermost heart.
 It is the pure source within us.
 Here there is a vastness without words.
 It is felt as sweetness, an intimate love, gentleness, an ocean of peace or sky of light.....awareness infinitely expanding.

 This is the direct experience of the Spiritual Heart.
 We are effortless, being.
 Each person has their own unique experience.
 Once the silence of the heart is felt, our life changes.
 We have found our home inside.

-From Hindu perspective: Hindu philosophy and Advaita, considers the heart the seat or center of consciousness, a temple, and that by meditating on this center, one becomes united with the higher or divine Self, God inside.
-It is not the physical heart but the spiritual heart.
-It is referred to as Samadhi Pada or Hridaya.
+From Hindu perspective: Hindu philosophy and Advaita, considers the heart the seat or center of consciousness, a temple, By meditating on this center, one becomes united with the higher or divine Self, God inside.
+It is not the physical heart but the spiritual heart or Supreme Heart.
+It is the great I Am that the sages refer to.
+It is referred to as Samadhi Pada or Hridayam.
 This is the core of our being, our deepest true nature, the seat of our soul.
 Bhagavad Gita: Brahman (the Supreme reality, the Absolute) and Atman (Self, soul, spirit) are identical.
-The internal world is characterised by bliss and the cessation of mental activity.
-This was the work of the teacher Ramana Maharshi and his teachings of Self-enquiry and non dualism.
+The internal world is characterized by bliss and the cessation of mental activity.
+This was the work of the teacher Ramana Maharshi and his teachings of Self-enquiry and non-dualism.

 From Christian perspective:

 The Christians find their Christ light within themselves.
 The peace of Christ, the love of Christ, become more then words as our heart center is opened and felt.
-Christianity shares with all the great world religions a rich path of humility, giving, and receiving God, the pure light, within.
-Centering prayer, holding one's attention in the heart with focus on the highest qualities, is one form of Christian contemplative meditation.
+Christianity shares with all the great world religions a rich path of humility, giving, and receiving God, the pure Light, within.